Programme structure and pathways

 Across the programme, and depending on which courses you take, teaching delivery encompasses a range of different formats including traditional face-to-face lectures, video lectures, guided readings, workshops, seminars, work-based placements, independent study, small group meetings and one-on-one meetings with staff.
 You will have the opportunity to work on structured group and individual tasks throughout the programme.

-As a team, we understand that masters programmes can be demanding and that new cultural and learning contexts may also be challenging for students who come from a variety of cultural and educational backgrounds.
-To help deal with your social as well as academic needs, in your first few weeks at Edinburgh, you will be allocated a Personal Tutor, who will help to guide you should any questions or challenges arise.
+As a team, we understand that Masters programmes can be demanding and that new cultural and learning contexts may also be challenging for students who come from a variety of cultural and educational backgrounds.
+To help deal with your social as well as academic needs, in your first few weeks at Edinburgh, you will be allocated a Student Adviser, who will help to guide you should any questions or challenges arise.

 There are also a variety of different research seminars held in the school throughout the year run by staff and PhD students that you will be able to attend.